TABLE OF CONTENTS

 Preamble

-Teachers > Subject teachers is a very important area in Tes Timetable.
+Teachers > Subject teachers is a very important area in the Tes Timetable.
 For every subject, the teachers who are options to teach the subject must be listed.
 E10 will refer to this data at various stages, such as:

 - during line construction